h-rahman-7/chess-game-AI/README.md

-# Chess Game Application Architecture
+# ECS-powered Chess Intelligence Architecture

 ## Overview
 This document outlines the architecture for the Chess Game application deployed on AWS.
 The application leverages modern cloud infrastructure to ensure scalability, security, and high availability.